-Where CTG owns the computers and/or mobile devices supplied to Stakeholders all correspondence that is sent from or received through the company's systems or on a company asset is also owned by CTG.
+Where CTG owns the computers and/or mobile devices supplied to stakeholders all correspondence that is sent from or received through the company's systems or on a company asset is also owned by CTG.
 CTG may be required to provide emails, computer files, text messages, call logs etc in the case of investigation, litigation or governmental inquiry.

-17. ALCOHOL, DRUGS AND GAMBLING
+15. ALCOHOL, DRUGS AND GAMBLING

-The misuse of alcohol and legitimate drugs, except as prescribed by a Medical Practitioner, whilst on active duty, will result in disciplinary action up to and including dismissal.
+The misuse of alcohol and legitimate drugs, except as prescribed by a medical practitioner, whilst on active duty, will result in disciplinary action up to and including dismissal or termination of contract.

-The use, possession, distribution or sale at any time of illicit or non-prescribed drugs, other controlled substances or locally produced organic substances deemed illegal under local Law will result in disciplinary action up to and including dismissal.
+The use, possession, distribution or sale at any time of illicit or non-prescribed drugs, other controlled substances or locally produced organic substances deemed illegal under local Law will result in disciplinary action up to and including dismissal or termination of contract.
+CTG reserves the right to inform appropriate authorities.

-If the country of operation prohibits the consumption and/or possession of alcohol Stakeholders must adhere to and respect such local customs and laws; in such countries the use, possession, distribution or sale of alcohol will result in disciplinary action up to and including dismissal.
+If the country of operation prohibits the consumption and/or possession of alcohol stakeholders must adhere to and respect such local customs and laws; in such countries the use, possession, distribution or sale of alcohol will result in disciplinary action up to and including dismissal or termination of contract.